That Girl Cooks Healthy

 • Proceed to roast in the oven for 20-25 minutes or until slightly charred..

-• In a medium sized saucepan pour in the other 2tbsp of oil then begin to saute the garlic and onions until translucent on medium heat
+• In a medium sized saucepan pour in the other 2tbsp of oil then begin to saute the onion and garlic until translucent on medium heat

-• Add the carrots and celery to the saucepan, cook for a further 2-3 minutes, be sure to stir and season the veggies with the pink salt and black pepper throughout the given time.
+• Add the carrots and celery to the saucepan, cook for a further 2-3 minutes, be sure to stir throughout the given time.

 • Pour the stock into the pan along with the roasted tomatoes and bell peppers.